Aldwych tube station: Operation

 Wartime efficiency measures led to the branch being closed temporarily on 22 September 1940, shortly after the start of The Blitz, and it was partly fitted out by the City of Westminster as an air-raid shelter.
 The tunnels between Aldwych and Holborn were used to store items from the British Museum, including the Elgin Marbles.
 The branch reopened on 1 July 1946, but patronage did not increase.
 In 1958, the station was one of three that London Transport announced would be closed.
 Again it survived, but the service was reduced in June 1958 to run during Monday to Friday peak hours and Saturday morning and early afternoons.
 The Saturday service was withdrawn in June 1962.

 After operating only during peak hours for more than 30 years, the closure announcement came on 4 January 1993.
 The original 1907 lifts required replacement at a cost of £3 million.
 This was not considered justifiable in relation to the passenger numbers using the station and it was losing London Regional Transport £150,000 per year.
-The Secretary of State for Transport granted permission on 1 September 1994 to close the station and the branch closed on 30 September.
+The Secretary of State for Transport granted permission on 1 September 1994 to close the station, and the branch closed on 30 September.
 Recognising the station's historical significance as a mostly unaltered station from the early 20th century, the station was given Grade II listed building status in 2011.
-Office floors above the station are used by the Classics department of King's College London.
+Office floors above the station are used by the Classics department of King's College London, and part of the station is used by the university's Rifle and Pistol Club.